Going to School

 Going to School Fund, commonly known as Going to School, is a non-profit education trust established in New Delhi, India, in 2003.
 The organization takes its name from a children's book, Going to School in India, published by Penguin Random House in India in 2004.
 The book features 25 stories of how children go to school in India.
 Sections from the original children's book have been incorporated in National Council of Education Research and Training (NCERT) textbooks in India where 10 million children see the stories every year.
 The children's book was published in the US by Charlesbridge Publishers in 2005.

 Going to School's first movies were a series of nine children's documentaries that explore what it is like to go to school in a tent in a desert to girls studying at night with solar lanterns.
 The movie series aired on POGO and National Geographic Channel in India from 2006 to 2007.

-The organization works with design teams, qualitative researchers, writers, to develop stories for children in India to transform the way children learn, making education relevant to children's lives in an ever-changing world.